 MyCow$: a novel tool to improve dairy farm business decision-making through real time estimation of dairy cow profitability.
 Every day producers are faced with important decisions related to culling or keeping, breeding, grouping, treating, and feeding cows among many others.
 Unfortunately, despite the many technologies and data available to dairy farms today, producers continue to lack tools that provide an accurate and detailed account of individual cow profitability.
 Consequently, producers make individual cow decisions based on herd averages or gut instincts.
 Julio Giordano, with Cornell University wants to change the paradigm.
 His project will leverage existing precision technologies to calculate in detail and automatically the profitability of individual cows in real time.
 Long term he hopes to demonstrate the value of improved decision-making based on individual cow profitability and foster development and deployment of the MyCow$ tool to the dairy industry.

 Accelerating Adoption of Cover Crops and Advanced Soil Regenerative Practices in New York.
 The ecological benefits of cover crops are numerous and have been well documented, and conceptually farmers agree that they are a good idea.
 However, there are production challenges that prevent many farmers from adopting the practice and some are concerned that it won’t pay off.
 This project, led by Aaron Ristow at American Farmland Trust (AFT), will provide direct technical assistance and economic analysis for 20 farms as they implement new soil generative practices.
 The resources will also increase the scale of AFT’s Genesee River Demonstration project and support the evaluation of planting varying cover crop seed mixtures and rates that facilitate planting cash crops into living cover crops (planting green) and maximize ecosystem functioning.
 Efforts will include on-farm demonstrations and robust outreach to provide farmers the information they need to adopt this beneficial practice.
+Thanks to New York Corn & Soybean Growers Association for co-funding this project.

 Small, Smart and Scalable: Producer Driven Parasite Control for New York Small Ruminant Producers.
 In a recent survey, New York state small ruminant producers indicated “internal parasites as the most costly pests affecting both sheep and goat operations.”
 Work by Jason Detzel with the CCE office in Ulster County has shown that producer driven intervention can work to improve sheep and goat production and profits, to decrease resistance to dewormer drugs, and empower and connect local farmers to other producers.
 Now Detzel will lead a project to provide eight counties with the methods and materials to host a small ruminant parasite course, the equipment to start up a parasite and fecal count lab in their extension office, and instruction and support to offer the low cost parasite lab to local producers in the coming years.
 The data generated by each lab will be collated and analyzed to identify the statewide parasite load, geographical hot spots, and identify where further intervention may be helpful.